-You'll take this with you to fill in when visiting the building(s) to run the competition in Week 10.
+You'll take this with you to fill in when visiting the four groups to run the competition during Weeks 14-17.
 Here are some ideas for energy saving measures to record in your checklist:

-- Lights

-- Number of lights switched on when not needed

-- Types of light bulbs used

-Electrical appliances

-- Number of appliances switched on or on standby when not in use - Energy ratings of appliances.
+- Lights - Number of lights switched on when not needed - Types of light bulbs used - Electrical appliances - Number of appliances switched on or on standby when not in use - Energy ratings of appliances.
 If there is an energy rating on the appliance, it will look like the diagram opposite.
 Refer back to the Energy Tutorial if you need a reminder about EU energy labels.